AG Mortgage Investment Trust (NYSE:MITT) PT Lowered to $8.00 at Credit Suisse Group

-AG Mortgage Investment Trust (NYSE:MITT – Get Rating) had its price objective decreased by Credit Suisse Group to $8.00 in a research report sent to investors on Friday morning, Stock Target Advisor reports.
+AG Mortgage Investment Trust (NYSE:MITT – Get Rating) had its price objective lowered by investment analysts at Credit Suisse Group to $8.00 in a research note issued on Friday, Stock Target Advisor reports.
+Credit Suisse Group’s price target indicates a potential upside of 6.38% from the stock’s previous close.

-A number of other equities analysts have also weighed in on MITT.
-TheStreet lowered AG Mortgage Investment Trust from a c- rating to a d rating in a research report on Friday, May 27th.
-Keefe, Bruyette & Woods lowered AG Mortgage Investment Trust from an outperform rating to a market perform rating and set a $8.50 price target for the company. in a research report on Monday.
-Finally, StockNews.com lowered AG Mortgage Investment Trust from a hold rating to a sell rating in a research report on Wednesday, May 11th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat, AG Mortgage Investment Trust has an average rating of Hold and an average target price of $11.50.
+A number of other research firms have also recently weighed in on MITT.
+Keefe, Bruyette & Woods cut AG Mortgage Investment Trust from an “outperform” rating to a “market perform” rating and set a $8.50 price target for the company. in a report on Monday.
+StockNews.com cut AG Mortgage Investment Trust from a “hold” rating to a “sell” rating in a research note on Wednesday, May 11th.
+Finally, TheStreet cut AG Mortgage Investment Trust from a “c-” rating to a “d” rating in a research note on Friday, May 27th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat.com, AG Mortgage Investment Trust has a consensus rating of “Hold” and an average target price of $11.50.

 AG Mortgage Investment Trust, Inc operates as a residential mortgage real estate investment trust in the United States.
 Its investment portfolio comprises residential investments, including non-qualifying mortgages loans, government-sponsored entity non-owner occupied loans, re/non-performing loans, land related financing, and agency residential mortgage-backed securities; and commercial investments.